NEW: Medical examiner asks for public help in two unidentified victims

 Shaeaun Child, a neighbor who tipped police off about the foul smell in the garage, told CNN he knows Madison.
-The two argued once over the blocking of a driveway.
+He said the two once argued over a blocked driveway.

 “From what I know, he was an OK person when I first met him.
 And then from there, he actually, he had a lot of conflicts with different girls that he knew,” Child said.
 “When he real upset with someone, he get real loud.
 You could hear him like two blocks away.”

-CNN's Anna Coren, Morgan Winsor and Alina Cho contributed to this report
+CNN’s John Branch, Chris Welch, Morgan Winsor and Alina Cho contributed to this report